mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/conversation-ui/objective_c.md

 @end
 ```

 This defines a custom initializer for the class which has a `User.type` as its parameter, which then gets stored in the local `user` property.
-Now that you have the user information, use the navigation bar to show who the user will be chatting with, in `viewDidLoad` add:
+Now that you have the user information, use the navigation bar to show who the user will be chatting with, in `viewDidLoad` add the following.

 ```objective_c
 self.navigationItem.leftBarButtonItem = [[UIBarButtonItem alloc] initWithTitle:@"Logout" style:UIBarButtonItemStyleDone target:self action:@selector(logout)];
 self.title = [NSString stringWithFormat:@"Conversation with %@", self.user.chatPartnerName];
 ```

-This will also creates a logout button in the navigation bar, add the `logout` function to the end of `ChatViewController.swift`:
+This will also creates a logout button in the navigation bar, add the `logout` function to the end of `ChatViewController.m`.

 ```objective_c
 @implementation ChatViewController